 Your questions answered

-Throughout the development of the current Norwich Northern Distributor Road (NDR) project, there has been sustained local pressure for provision of a Norwich Western Link (NWL) to connect the A47 (west of Norwich) to the A1067 (Fakenham Road) to ease traffic problems in the local area and enhance strategic connectivity.
+Throughout the development of the Norwich Northern Distributor Road (NDR), there has been sustained local pressure for provision of a Norwich Western Link (NWL) to connect the A47 (west of Norwich) to the A1067 (Fakenham Road) to ease traffic problems in the local area and enhance strategic connectivity.

-The completion of the construction of the NDR will significantly change the way the existing road network is used.
-A key test for the need for an intervention such as the Western Link will be in part dependant on what happens to traffic movements once the NDR is opened.
-However, there are a range of other considerations that now also need to be considered.
-These include the proposals by Highways England to dual the section of A47 between Easton and North Tuddenham, the approval of a new Food Hub at Easton/Honingham, and the wider Local Plan Review.
+The NDR will significantly change the way the existing road network is used, however there are a range of other considerations that now also need to be considered, including proposals by Highways England to dual the section of A47 between Easton and North Tuddenham, the approval of a new Food Hub at Easton/Honingham, and the wider Local Plan Review.

-The first step in the process is to establish a range of options that meet the project objectives.
+The first step in the process is to establish a range of options.
 As part of the consideration of the options, the project costs for each will need to be reviewed.
-These costs will be reported to Committee in due course as part of developing the preferred solution and subsequent outline business case for the project.

-- Improving journey time reliability from Norwich to the west and north of the county
+- Improving links and journey time reliability to the west and north of the county

 The study area also includes the Wensum Valley and a number of environmental designations, including a Special Area of Conservation (SAC), designated due to its international importance in biodiversity conservation.
 The River Wensum, running through the study area, is designated as both an SAC and as a Site of Special Scientific Interest (SSSI).